 All health care professionals know the importance of hand hygiene to prevent spread of infection, but also recognize that they sometimes forget to wash their hands in an often rushed and busy clinical environment.
 They also welcome reminders (e.g., visual or auditory prompts, signage) which have been shown to increase hand hygiene compliance.
 Research has also shown that multiple techniques are needed to improve compliance, and reminders from patients are among them.
 Visit our section on resources and tools for more information.

-CDC – Catholic Health Partners and Premier research
+CDC – Premier and Mercy Health (fka) Catholic Health Partners

-A recent study was done to evaluate the success of a new video developed by CDC that is designed to educate patients about hand hygiene and empower them to ask their caregiver to wash their hands.
-This video, Hand Hygiene Saves Lives, was evaluated in 17 Catholic Healthcare Partner (CHP) hospitals in collaboration with CDC and Premier.
-The results showed that the Hand Hygiene Saves Lives video appear to be a promising method for empowering patients to ask their care provider to perform hand hygiene and may improve hand hygiene adherence in healthcare settings.
+The Premier Safety Institute collaborated with the CDC to evaluate the success of the CDC video- Hand Hygiene Saves Lives designed to educate patients about hand hygiene and empower them to ask their caregivers to wash their hands.
+The study was conducted in 17 Mercy Health (fka Catholic Healthcare Partners) hospitals in collaboration with Premier and CDC.
+The results indicated that after viewing the video, patients were twice as likely to ask their caregivers to wash their hands.
+The hand hygiene video appears to be one of the strategies that can be used for empowering patients to ask their care providers to perform hand hygiene to improve hand hygiene adherence in healthcare settings.

 - Video: Hand Hygiene Saves Lives – Patient Admission Video